Get in line and stay in line until you've voted—it's your right.

 Voting in person on Election Day requires a bit of planning, but you’ll also probably get a nifty “I Voted” sticker.
 Worth it.

-To vote in person, double check your polling location by visiting the Arizona Voter Information Portal.
-Your location might be a local church, school, or other community building close to your registered address.
+To vote in person, find polling centers near you by visiting the Arizona Voter Information Portal.
+The locations might be a local church, school, or other community building close to your registered address.

 BEFORE YOU GO